johnisanerd/meeting_note_taker/README.md

 # Development Roadmap
 These are things to do soon!
 1. Make this right-click deployable.
 2. Make an install script.
 3. Consolidate functions, cleanup.
-4. Documentation
+4. Documentation.
 5. Add proper logging.
 6. Analyze for mood and sentiment of the meeting.
 Justify.
-7. Add in 'click' and right click capabilities.
-8. Add in keywords to the final docx.
+7. Add in keywords to the final docx.

 # Instalation Notes